wellpinho/reserve-book/requeriments.md

 ## Rules (Use Case)
 [x] Create a new user
-[] - CPF or email should be unique
+[x] - CPF or email should be unique

 [] Get user register by socialId
 [] - Return users or empty array